Koushikphy/CheatSheets/cheatsheets/gnuplot_cheatsheet.md

     test
     ```

-1. plot 'data.dat' file with column 1 and 2 as x and y axis, with lines+points
+1. Plot 'data.dat' file with column 1 and 2 as x and y axis, with lines+points
     ```bash
     plot 'data.dat' using 1:2 with linespoints
     p 'data.dat' u 1:2 w lp   #shorten version
     ```

-1. plot 2D data file 'data.dat' with column 1,2, and 3 as x,y,z axis.
+1. Plot 2D data file 'data.dat' with column 1,2, and 3 as x,y,z axis.
 2D data means the data is in blocks of the x axis
     ```bash
     splot 'data.dat' u 1:2:3 w lp
     sp 'data.dat' u 1:2:3 w lp   #shorten version